AlexGulliver/personalwebsite/src/cityspots/southampton.md

 title: Southampton
 ---

-My hometown.
-Nothing glamorous but it has its moments.
+*My hometown.
+Not glamorous but it has its moments.*

 ## Contents